SINR: Deconvolving Circular SAS Images Using Implicit Neural Representations

 \subsubsection{Wiener Deconvolution}

-Our first baseline is Wiener Filter deconvolution, also proposed by Marston et al.~\cite{marston2010scattering} for SAS deconvolution, given by where $\alpha$ is the mean power spectral density of the noise~\cite{wiener}.
+Our first competing method is Wiener Filter deconvolution, also proposed by Marston et al.~\cite{marston2010scattering} for SAS deconvolution, given by where $\alpha$ is the mean power spectral density of the noise~\cite{wiener}.
 We note that Wiener deconvolution can run in seconds on a modern CPU and is thus our fastest implemented deconvolution method.